Can I use Stain Remover with septic and greywater systems?Updated 13 days ago

 TL;DR: Yes.
-Stain Remover is suitable for septic tanks and greywater systems when used as directed.
-The enzyme-based formula is phosphate-free and biodegradable.
+Stain Remover is suitable for septic tanks and greywater systems at the recommended dose.
+The enzyme-based formula is phosphate-free, low in sodium, and readily biodegradable.
 Stick to normal doses and follow any local reuse guidelines.

-✓ Phosphate-free, chlorine-free, and bleach-free: none of the classic greywater troublemakers
+✓ Phosphate-free, chlorine-free, and bleach-free.
+None of the common ingredients that disrupt septic and greywater systems.

-✓ Used as a pre-treatment spray, so only small amounts reach the outflow per wash
+✓ Used as a spray pre-treat, so only small amounts reach the outflow per wash.

-✓ Readily biodegradable surfactants that break down without accumulating in the system
+✓ Readily biodegradable ingredients that break down rather than accumulating.

 How do I use it with my system?